chromeos/chromeos.dev/site/en/android/adb-over-wifi.md

 1. ADB over Wi-Fi
 1. ADB over Ethernet

 For most phones and tablets, you can connect an Android device to your development machine using a USB-C cable and ADB will "just work."
-As of June 2023, most Chromebooks do not support ADB over USB, leaving the two other methods: Wi-Fi and Ethernet.
+As of August 2023, most Chromebooks do not support ADB over USB, leaving the two other methods: Wi-Fi and Ethernet.

 !!! aside.message--note
 **Note:** You can also use [ADB over Bluetooth](https://developer.android.com/training/wearables/get-started/debugging) for WearOS devices